snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 downtime.

 With Blue/Green Deployment a completely new group of instances will be started and can be tested.
-If everything looks fine, the load balancer switches it's traffic to the new group and the old gets shut down afterwards.
-Even with only one running instance, a second gets started before the first will be destroyed and if the second is working correctly, the traffic switches over and the old will be destroyed.
+If everything looks fine, the load balancer forwards the traffic to the new group and the old gets shut down afterwards.
+Even with only one running instance, a second gets started before the first will be destroyed and if the second is working correctly, the traffic switches over and the old will be destroyed afterwards.

 In this post we will create a complete Continuous Delivery Pipeline with AWS Codepipeline, which consists of three stages.
-In the first stage (called source) we, the pipeline listens to master commits on the GitHub Repository of interest.
+In the first stage (called source) the pipeline listens to master commits on the GitHub Repository of interest.
 The second stage (called build) builds a new docker image of the Dockerfile in the GitHub Repository and pushes the new image to AWS ECR.
 The last state (called deploy) does a blue green deployment to ECS with the new